-- As usual in general HTTP protocol designs, a client will at first request a resource without any authentication attempt (1).
-If the requested resource is protected by the Mutual authentication, the server will respond with a message requesting authentication (401-INIT) (2). - The client processes the body of the message, and waits for the user to input the user name and a password.
+• As usual in general HTTP protocol designs, a client will at first request a resource without any authentication attempt (1).
+If the requested resource is protected by the Mutual authentication, the server will respond with a message requesting authentication (401-INIT) (2).

+- The client processes the body of the message, and waits for the user to input the user name and a password.
 If the user name and the password are available, the client will send a message with the authenticated key exchange (req-KEX-C1) to start the authentication (3). - If the server has received a req-KEX-C1 message, the server looks up the user's authentication information within its user database.
 Then the server creates a new session identifier (sid) that will be used to identify sets of the messages that follow it, and responds back with a message containing a server-side authenticated key exchange value (401-KEX-S1) (4). - At this point (5), both peers calculate a shared "session secret" using the exchanged values in the key exchange messages.
-Only when both the server and the client have used secret credentials generated from the same password will the session secret values match.
-This session secret will be used for the actual access authentication after this point.

-- The client will send a request with a client-side authentication verification value (req-VFY-C) (6), generated from the client-owned session secret.
+Only when both the server and the client have used secret credentials generated from the same password, the session secret values will match.
+This session secret will be used for access authentication of every individual request after this point. - The client will send a request with a client-side authentication verification value (req-VFY-C) (6), generated from the client-owned session secret.
 The server will check the validity of the verification value using its own session secret. - If the authentication verification value from the client was correct, it means that the client definitely owns the credential based on the expected password (i.e. the client authentication succeeded.)
 The server will respond with a successful message (200-VFY-S) (7).
-Contrary to the usual one-way authentication (e.g. HTTP Basic authentication or POP APOP authentication), this message also contains a server-side authentication verification value. - When the client's verification value is incorrect (e.g. because the user-supplied password was incorrect), the server will respond with the 401-INIT message (the same one as used in (2)) instead. - The client MUST first check the validity of the server-side authentication verification value contained in the message (7).
+Contrary to the usual one-way authentication (e.g. HTTP Basic authentication or POP APOP authentication [RFC1939]), this message also contains a server-side authentication verification value.
+When the client's verification value is incorrect (e.g. because the user-supplied password was - incorrect), the server will respond with the 401-INIT message (the same one as used in (2)) instead.

+The client MUST first check the validity of the server-side authentication verification value - The client MUST first check the validity of the server-side authentication verification value contained in the message (7).
 If the value was equal to the expected one, the server authentication succeeded.

 If it is not the value expected, or if the message does not contain the authentication verification value, it means that the mutual authentication has been broken for some unexpected reason.
 The client MUST NOT process any body or header values contained in this case.
-(Note: This case should not happen between a correctly-implemented server and a client.)
+(Note: This case should not happen between a correctly-implemented server and a client without any interventions.
+Possible cause of such cases might be either a man-in-the-middle attack or a mis-implementation.)